CORE

 How do I set up a CDISC Library Account?

-Please visit the Try It Now tab to set up an account.
+Please visit the Access tab to set up an account.

 Will a subscription to the CDISC Library be required to develop/use CORE?

-• Before CORE is deployed, CDISC will implement a version of the Library accessible to non-members to ensure that the access needed to use CORE is available to all.
+• Before CORE was deployed, CDISC has implemented a version of the Library accessible to non-members to ensure that the access needed to use CORE is available to all.

 • A CDISC Library API key, accessible through a Library account, will be required for CORE to retrieve executable rules and standards.